paddel10/Loopyloop/README.md

 - Video list view: switch to video player if orientation of device is in landscape

 ## Known bugs
-The app is far from perfect
+The app is far from perfect - please see https://github.com/paddel10/Loopyloop/issues
-- Video list view: Videos do not load properly.